Python Virtual Environments Explained: venv vs conda vs pyenv

 On this page

-TL;DR — Which One Should You Use?
+TL;DR — Just Tell Me Which One

-What Is a Python Virtual Environment?
+What Is a Virtual Environment?

-venv — The Standard Library Option
+venv — The Standard Choice

-# Create a virtual environment
+# Create

 python3 -m venv .venv

-# Activate it (macOS/Linux)
+# Activate (macOS/Linux)

 source .venv/bin/activate

-# Activate it (Windows)
+# Activate (Windows)

 .venv\Scripts\activate

-# Your prompt changes to show the active environment
+# Your prompt changes

 (.venv) $ python --version